metabase/metabase/docs/embedding/sdk/dashboards.md

 }
 ```

-## Customizing the question layout when clicking on dashboard cards
+## Customizing drill-through question layout

-When clicking on a card in the dashboard, you will be taken to the question for that card.
+When drilling through or clicking on a question card in the dashboard, you will be taken to the question view.

 By default, the question is shown in the [default layout](./questions.md#customizing-interactive-questions) for interactive questions.